c-frame/aframewiki/en/pages/projects.md

 ### Some More WebXR Apps

-This are also WebXR apps you can experience in VR, but is it either unknown if they are built in A-Frame or certain that they aren't.
+These are also WebXR apps you can experience in VR, but is it either unknown if they are built in A-Frame or certain that they aren't.

 - [brushwork](https://brushworkvr.com/paint)
   Polished painting app